fabioCollini/LifeCycleBinder/README.md

 Using LifeCycleBinder you can create Java classes connected to the lifecycle of an Activity or a Fragment.

-The usage is simple, you just need to create a class that implements `LifeCycleAware`, add a field annotated with `@BindLifeCycle` and invoke `LifeCycleBinder.bind(this)` in onCreate method.
+The usage is simple, you just need to create a class that implements `LifeCycleAware` and modify your Activity/Fragment adding a field annotated with `@BindLifeCycle` and invoking `LifeCycleBinder.bind(this)` in onCreate method.

-If you want to create an object that survives on configuration changes you can annotate a Callable or a Provider field using `@RetainedObjectProvider` annotation.
+If you want to create an object that survives on configuration changes you can annotate a `Callable` or a `Provider` field using `@RetainedObjectProvider` annotation.

 ## Usage